mydaytrip/partner-api/source/includes/trip-api.md

 cancelledAt        | string                                      | UTC timestamp of when this booking was cancelled.
-Optional. passengersCount    | integer                                     | The count of passengers this booking is for. currency           | string                                      | Currency used for all prices in this response. meetAndGreet       | boolean                                     | Specifies if meet and greet is provided for the pick up of this booking. meetingPosition    | object - [Position](#position)              | Information about the meeting position, important for unreachable places or when meet and greet is not provided.
+Optional. passengersCount    | integer                                     | The count of passengers this booking is for. currency           | string                                      | Currency used for all prices in this response. departureTimeUtc   | string                                      | Date and time of departure in UTC.
+This reflects possible changes made by customer support. originTimezone     | string                                      | IANA timezone for the origin location.
+Can be used to convert `departureTimeUtc` to local time. meetAndGreet       | boolean                                     | Specifies if meet and greet is provided for the pick up of this booking. meetingPosition    | object - [Position](#position)              | Information about the meeting position, important for unreachable places or when meet and greet is not provided.
 Optional. dropOffPosition    | object - [Position](#position)              | Information about the drop off position, important for unreachable places.
 Optional.